 End of the year CD’s and DVD’s also slid right into place.

 So there you have it.
 6 and 8 years of school memories sorted and organized in one night for about $30.
 My kids LOVE them!
-It is so cool to bring your 13 year old son home an album of his work and watch him flip page by page through the album 3 TIMES IN A ROW, while talking to you about each piece.
+It was so cool to bring my 13 year old son home an album of his work and watch him flip page by page through the album 3 TIMES IN A ROW, while talking to me about each piece!

-Not only is this big pile gone, I gained precious time with both my kiddos in the process!
+Not only was this big pile gone, I gained precious time with both my kiddos in the process!

 Here is another post I wrote about How to decide what school papers to keep.